mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-06-30-christina-u-portrait.md

 PaperFaces portrait of Christina U. inspired by a photograph on Sktchy.

 I'll say this about cloudscapes, they're a million times easier to draw than portraits.
-I pretty much puked up some color on the canvas in five minutes and smudged it all together in another five and *presto chango*... one photo-realistic sky for your viewing pleasure.
+I pretty much puked up some color on the canvas in five minutes and smudged it all together in another five and *presto chango*… one photo-realistic sky for your viewing pleasure.

 I can see why they're a popular subject for Paper creators.